MMdeCastro/ml-zoomcamp/S14_Third_Project/README.md

 ## Virtual environment

-Pipenv creates an enviroment with the name of the current folder.

-Install 'pipenv' running in shell:

-+ `pip install pipenv`

-Activate the environment running in shell:
+In a terminal or bash shell (if you are in Linux or Mac, or in the Anaconda prompt if you are in Windows), navigate to the folder where you cloned the Heart Failure Prediction project and run:

++ `conda env create -f environment.yml`

+and the packages we need will be installed.

+To activate this environment, use

++ `conda activate heart`

+To deactivate an active environment, use

-+ `pipenv shell`
++ `conda deactivate`

-The packages indicated in the Pipfile provided in this folder will be installed in your computer.
-In case you would like to add other packages, install them using 'pipenv' instead of just 'pip'.
-For instance, for this project the Pipfile and Pipfile.lock (with the packages checksums) were created by running in shell (but you do not have to run this command):

-+ `pipenv install -r requirements.txt`

-Next time you want to active the environment, just run 'pipenv shell'.
-Go out of the environment with 'Crt + d' (you do not need to have it activate when using the containerization explained in the last section).

-## Check the data exploration and model selection
+## Have a look to the data exploration and model selection in the Jupyter Notebook

-Once the environment is activated by `pipenv shell`, run in the shell:
+Once the 'heart' `conda` environment is activated, run in the shell:

 + `jupyter notebook`

-and Jupyter will open in your browser, then click on the notebook `Heart_Failure.ipynb`.
+and Jupyter will open in your browser, enable 'Collapsible headings' in the Nbextensions menu (see the Jupyter toolbar) and then click on the Jupyter Notebook `Heart_Failure.ipynb`.
+It will open in your browser.
+Then follow the instructions in the Jyputer Notebook.

-When you are finished with the notebook, press 'Quit' in the Jupyter (top right corner) or 'Ctrl + c' in the shell, and Jupyter will be closed.
+When you are finished with the notebook, press 'Quit' in the Jupyter (top right corner) or `Ctrl + c` in the shell, and Jupyter will be closed.

 ## Generate the model file

-With the environment activated, run in the shell:
+Everything in the following will take place wth the `conda` environment activated, and still in the folder where you cloned the Heart Failure Prediction project, run in the shell:

 + `python train.py`

-and a file with name `model_RF_t=04.bin` comprising the Random Forest model with decision threshold 0.4 we selected as best performer (see `Heart_Failure.ipynb`).
+and in your project folder, a file with name `model_RF_t=04.bin` (it occupies about 277kB) comprising the Random Forest model (with decision threshold 0.4) that we selected as best performer (see `Heart_Failure.ipynb`), will be created.

 ## Apply the model in the web service

-Open a terminal in your computer, navigate to the folder where you cloned this folder, and run the web server typing:
+Run the web server typing:

 + `gunicorn --bind 0.0.0.0:9696 predict:app`

-(use 'waitress' instead of 'gunicorn' if you are in Windows).
+(use `waitress` instead of `gunicorn` if you are in Windows).

 The data of a new patient are written in 'predict_test.py'.
 Test the deployment by running the script in other shell:

 + `python predict_test.py`

-The shell output will tell you if that patient is in risk of suffering a heart failure or not.
+The shell output will tell you if that new patient is in risk of suffering a heart failure or not.
+Modify the info in `predict_test.py` to simulate different new patients.

 Close the web server with 'Ctrl + c'.